Marjan23/plgeon/BIP-Process-wishlist.md

 ==Additional number/document registries==

 Versionbits assignments, Lightning extensions, BIP 39 word lists, etc could use some kind of additional number registries and/or document subdirectories.

+==Bitcoin Core policy changes impacting Lightning/Layer 2 security guarantees==

+Bitcoin Core policy (https://github.com/bitcoin/bitcoin/tree/master/src/policy) changes can have unintended impact on Lightning/Layer 2 security and should (imo) be BIPed.
+Ideally policy guarantees would be in some way binding for Lightning/Layer 2 (brought up and requested on multiple occasions) but at the very least they should be discussed, communicated on the mailing list and BIPed.
+Interesting recent case study was https://github.com/bitcoin/bitcoin/pull/22665 and Core not implementing the exact wording of BIP 125 RBF.
+In this case (for various reasons) it seems to be resolved by Core just removing references to BIP 125.